 The animals were back at it.
 Kicks, pecks, dive bombs, head crushing jabs and stabs – all the moves humans would make to fight for survival.

 The fight, however vulgar, was human nature at its finest.
 And worst.
 Pure, unadulterated passion, anger, emotion surged through the crowd as they watched the battling animals.

 A life unfiltered.

-And the violence continued until a rooster lie defeated, trickles of blood on its body and on ground underneath its ailing frame.
+And the violence continued until a rooster lie defeated, splatters of blood on its body and on the ground underneath its ailing frame.
 The winning rooster, still pecking and slicing at its defeated opponent, was pulled away.

 It took 3 minutes and 13 seconds for death’s doorway to open and only seconds for the defeated rooster to be whisked into darkness.